DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Do not skip this step.
 Your Flotilla is your laboratory and your shield.

 The resistance begins with connection.

+---

+Cliffhanger to Part 2: If interference is deliberate, who benefits from the missing middle—and how exactly was it removed?

 ## Chapter 12: Clue 4: The Sovereignty of the Misfit